 Seteais Palace

-Built in the 18th century, the Seteais Palace is currently home to one of the most emblematic and stunning hotels in Sintra: Tivoli Palácio de Seteais.
+Built in the 18th century, the Palácio de Seteais now houses one of Sintra’s most emblematic and stunning hotels: the Tivoli Palácio de Seteais.

-Located on the slopes of the mountain, it offers incredible views, from the Pena Palace to the sea, passing through the moorland of Saloia.
+Located on the mountainside, it offers incredible views, from the Pena Palace to the sea, passing through the moorland.

-The gardens surrounding this five-star hotel are also breathtaking and romantic, especially the labyrinthine gardens.
+The gardens that surround this five-star hotel are also breathtaking and romantic, especially the labyrinthine gardens.

 Chalet of the Countess of Edla

-Inside, a decorative stucco mural painting stands out, as does the wall cladding with inlaid cork and wood panels.
+Inside, a decorative stucco mural painting stands out, as does the covering of the walls with inlaid cork and wood panels.

-The romantic garden has a botanical collection with hundreds of species, including native vegetation and exotic specimens from all over the world .
+The garden, with its romantic features, has a botanical collection with hundreds of species, including native vegetation and exotic specimens from all over the world.

-There are other curiosities that you can discover about this chalet.
+There are other curiosities you can discover about this chalet.

 Convent of Santa Cruz da Serra de Sintra

-Best known for Capuchin Convent (or Cork), was founded in 1560 by D. Álvaro de Castro, D. Sebastião’s Councillor of State.
+Better known as the Convent of Capuchos (or Cortiça), it was founded in 1560 by D. Álvaro de Castro, D. Sebastião’s advisor of state.

-This hermitage, built between rocks and dense vegetation, was first inhabited by eight Franciscan friars from Arrábida and came to symbolize the order’s ideal of fraternity.
+This hermitage, built among rocks and dense vegetation, was first inhabited by eight Franciscan friars from Arrábida and came to symbolize the order’s ideal of fraternity.

-Philip II of Spain and I of Portugal said of him:
+Philip II of Spain and I of Portugal said of it:

-In my kingdoms, I have two things that I like very much, the Escorial for being very rich and the Capuchos Convent in Sintra for being very poor.”
+In my kingdoms, I have two things that please me very much, the Escorial for being very rich and the Capuchos Convent in Sintra for being very poor.”

 Quinta da Ribafria

-It is one of Sintra’s best-kept secrets and one of the few places where foreign tourists are not yet in the majority.
+This is one of Sintra’s best kept secrets and one of the few places where foreign tourists are not yet in the majority.

 Located next to the mountains, in the Lourel area, it has numerous green areas, leafy trees and a beautiful manor house, and was built in 1541.

-After many years of neglect, it became the property of the municipality and now hosts events and visits by the general public.
+After long years of neglect, it became the property of the local authority and now hosts events and visits by the general public.

 Valenças Palace

-Located in the heart of the town of Sintra, this imposing building of revivalist architecture served as the residence of the Count of Valenças, and hence the name of Valenças Palace.
+Located in the heart of the town of Sintra, this imposing building of revivalist architecture served as the residence of the Count of Valenças, hence the name Val enças Palace.

 Among its most curious features is a tile panel on the main façade that simulates a door guard.

-It currently houses the Sintra Municipal Archives, but it used to be the municipal library.
+It currently houses the Sintra Municipal Archives, but previously served as the municipal library.

 Next to it is the beautiful Liberdade Park, right in the heart of the town, with a huge variety of rare plants.